2005 SEC Championship Game

-The 2005 Dr. Pepper SEC Championship Game was played on December 3, 2005 in the Georgia Dome in Atlanta, Georgia.
+The 2005 Dr. Pepper SEC Championship Game was played on December 3, 2005 in the Georgia Dome in Atlanta.
 The game determined the 2005 football champion of the Southeastern Conference.
-The Georgia Bulldogs, winners of the Eastern division of the SEC, defeated the LSU Tigers, who won the Western division, by a score of 34-14.
+The Georgia Bulldogs, winners of the Eastern division of the SEC, defeated the LSU Tigers, who won the Western division, by a score of 34–14.
 This was the second time the two teams have met in the conference championship game.
-The first time was in 2003 when LSU defeated Georgia by the score 34-13.
+The first time was in 2003 when LSU defeated Georgia by the score 34–13.

 Selection process

 The SEC Championship Game matches up the winner of the Eastern and Western divisions of the Southeastern Conference.
 The game was first played in 1992, when the conference expanded from 10 to 12 teams with the addition of Arkansas and South Carolina.
 The SEC was the first conference in college football to have a conference championship game.
 By 2005, four other conferences had conference championship games (Big 12, ACC, CUSA & MAC).